Aakanksha2309/interneers-lab/week-1-task/README.md

 ## *GET_API Using Hexagonal Architecture*

-This projectc implements a simple GET API that provides *Greeting* and *Farewell* messages.
+This project implements a simple GET API that provides *Greeting* and *Farewell* messages.
 It's structured using Hexagonal architecture which provide seperate core business logic, application use cases and interface adapters.

 ## *Project Structure*